Concept Transfer Learning for Adaptive Language Understanding: Atomic Concept Tuples

-The principle for defining slot as a concept branch is : lower dimension less context-aware.
-For example, \emph{``city\_name"} and \emph{``time"} depend on rare context (value-aware).
-They should be in the first dimension. \emph{``fromloc"} depends on the context like a pattern of \emph{``a flight leaves [city\_name]"}, which should be in the second dimension.
+In general, atomic concepts can be classified into two categories, one is value-aware and the other is context-aware.
+The principle for defining slot as a concept branch is: lower dimension less context-aware.
+For example, \emph{``city\_name"} and \emph{``airport\_name"} depend on rare context (value-aware).
+They should be located in the first dimension. \emph{``from\_location"} depends on the context like a pattern of \emph{``a flight leaves [city\_name]"}, which should be in the second dimension.
+The atomic concept tuple shows the inner relation between different semantic slots explicitly.

-The combinatory concepts dependent on atomic coupling can share the same units with others.
-It is flexible for transfer learning based on semantic units, and even finding a new semantic slot.
+Therefore, the procedure of constructing atomic concept tuples for slots can be divided into the following steps. \begin{itemize} \item Firstly, we build a vocabulary $C$ of the atomic concepts for all the slots.
+By analyzing the conceptual intersection of different slots, we can split the slots into smaller ones which are called atomic concepts.
+After that, each slot is represented as a set of atomic concepts which are not ordered. \item Secondly, we gather the atoms into different groups.
+Atomic concepts from the same group should be mutually exclusive.
+Therefore we can investigate the inner relation and outer relation of these groups. \item Finally, each group is associated with one dimension ($C_i$) of the atomic concept tuple.
+The groups are ordered depending on whether they are value-aware or context-aware. \end{itemize}